The Lure of the Wellness Industry

 Essential Oils and Supplements

-The market is also flooded with essential oils and supplements that claim to cure everything from the common cold to chronic diseases.
-While some oils and supplements can support overall wellness when used correctly, many claims are exaggerated or entirely unfounded.
-Always consult with a healthcare provider before starting any new supplement regimen.
+Many essential oils and supplements claim to cure everything from the common cold to chronic diseases.
+While some can support wellness, exaggerated claims are common.
+Always consult a healthcare provider before trying new supplements.

 - Overpriced meditation cushions